 Starting System Restore in Safe Mode

 Windows will then reboot and show a Choose an option menu.
 Choose Troubleshoot > Advanced options > System Restore and apply System Restore in a common manner.

 Restoring from more serious issues

-System Restore does not necessarily restore your system from extremely serious issues, however, Windows 10 still has got an extra trick in place.It can recover Windows to a factory-fresh condition without damaging your data, even though everything else (including programs) are deleted.
-Even in this case, you need to be sure you have got a back up of your crucial documents before applying this option, to make sure you do not lose any important data.
+System Restore does not necessarily restore your system from extremely serious issues, however, Windows 10 still has got an extra trick in place.It can recover Windows to a factory-fresh condition without damaging your data, even though everything else (including programs) is deleted.
+Even in this case, you need to be sure you have got a backup of your crucial documents before applying this option to make sure you do not lose any important data.